With the age of passive participation coming to an end, experience design is the resource that can truly make a difference for your conference.

 By mastering experience design, conferences organizers can surprise, create recurring ‘wows’, and increase loyalty and revenues.
 After all, if participants feel they learn something useful and manage to connect with people that can advance them, they have no reason to opt for another event.

-Do you want to be one of the first to know about my Experience Events course?
+Would you like to be the first to know about my Experience Events course?
 I’m finalizing the details with my team, and we plan to launch a beta version of the course in 2018.

 If you’re wanting to level up your event game towards more sustainability, inclusion, and purpose, then this course is for you.
 Click on this link to share your name and email address, and I’ll be sure to let you know when we launch.